 You can either find a free theme offered by WordPress (in the left side menu go for Appearance > Themes) or find and purchase a theme online.

 Should you buy a theme or use a free one?
 You can do either but my suggestion is to go for a purchased theme.
 Don’t forget to do your research tho!
 If you’re just starting out, having a free theme could be a good option if you’re not looking for instant growth and just want to start a blog.
 If you’re looking forward to building a website for your business or start a profitable blog, doing research for purchased themes might be very crucial.
 Learn more about why so here.

 From here, it’s a bloody hell you’re going to experience.
 The good news is – once you learn these things, you’ll greatly appreciate that!
-And this learning curve is definitely worth if you want an amazing website but you have no monetary investment to make.
+And this learning curve is definitely worth it if you want an amazing website but you have no monetary investment to make.

 To understand how to customize your WordPress theme, please check the theme’s documentation.
 If it’s a paid theme, there should be tons of info on how to get started and customize it.

 If you’ve decided to work on your own theme, don’t forget about WordPress plugins!
 If you’re wondering HOW this or that was done on other websites, the answer, most likely, is WITH PLUGINS.